 In our hands-on review of the RingConn smart ring, we delved into its features, benefits, and potential drawbacks, highlighting its sleek design and affordability.
 Meanwhile, our review of the Ultrahuman Ring Air explored this device designed for a comprehensive health and wellness tracking experience, emphasizing its impressive wellness companion capabilities.

 These new products reflect the growing diversity and innovation in the smart ring sector, offering consumers a wider range of choices tailored to various needs and preferences.
 But this seems to be only the tip of the iceberg.
 The smart ring space will soon get even more interesting.
 No longer are you limited to Oura Ring as the only viable option.

 Features and innovation

-One of the new entrants will be Muse Ring One.
-Equipped with Research Grade Optical PPG Sensors (Green, Red, and IR LEDs), it will offer detailed insights into various health metrics:
+One of the new entrants is Muse Ring One.
+Equipped with Research Grade Optical PPG Sensors (Green, Red, and IR LEDs), the device will offer detailed insights into various health metrics:

 - Fitness metrics: Tracks steps, calories, activity Strain Index, Vo2Max.

 - Vital signs: Monitors HRV, heart rate, SpO2, skin temperature, Respiratory rate, and even blood pressure.